SolaceDev/.github/profile/README.md

 </div>

-## Hi there 👋 Welcome to the SolaceDevs Githib Github Orgnaziation!
+## Welcome to the SolaceDevs Github Orgnaziation!

-The SolaceDevs organization contains repositories to work on development verions of tools found in [Solace Products](https://github.com/SolaceProducts)
+The SolaceDevs organization contains repositories to work on development versions of tools found in [Solace Products](https://github.com/SolaceProducts)

 🧙 If you have any questions, feel free to surf our [Solace Community Forum](https://solace.community/)